efurkanbilici2/flying-cursors/README.md

 - Open multiple browser windows or tabs to see the cursors of other connected clients.
 - Each client will see other client's cursors with non-unique colors.

+### Main Client File

+The main client file for the application is located at `client/index.html`.
+Make sure to navigate there to see the real-time collaboration in action.

 ### Logging

 To enable detailed logging, modify the `isProduction` constant in the client code to `false` during development.

 ## Contributing